-Sophomores (2025)
+Rising Sophomores (2027)

 - 1. Have you passed all your previous requirements? - 2.
 Have you selected English, Math, Science, US History I, World Language, and Wellness? - 3.
 Will you be taking 6 courses each semester (excluding Wellness)? - 4.
-Will you have at least 50.5 credits before entering your junior year? - 5.
+Will you have at least 51.5 credits before entering your junior year? - 5.
 Do your choices agree with your teachers' and guidance counselor's recommendations? - 6.
 Does your program meet Massachusetts Higher Education Admission Standards?

-Juniors (2024)
+Rising Juniors (2026)

 - 1. Have you passed all your previous requirements? - 2.
-Have you selected English, U.S. History II, Math, Science, and P.E/Pathway.?

-3. Will you have at least 80.5 credits before the beginning of your senior year?

-4. Are you taking 7 courses (could include directed study) each semester?

-5. Do your choices agree with your teachers' and guidance counselor's recommendations?
+Have you selected English, U.S. History II, Math, Science?
+Will you be participating in an FHS athletic team or do you need to register for a PE class during the school day)?
+See page 13 for more information. - 3.
+Will you have at least 71.5 credits before the beginning of your senior year? - 4.
+Are you taking 7 courses (could include directed study) each semester? - 5.
+Do your choices agree with your teachers' and guidance counselor's recommendations?

-6. Remember, you must have 20 credits in English; 15 credits in social studies, (including U.S. History I); 15 credits in science (biology); 20 credits in mathematics; 10 credits in a sequence; 2.5 credits in Health Ed.; and a sufficient number of credits to meet your P.E. requirement to graduate.

-7. Does your program meet Massachusetts Higher Education Admission Standards?
+- 6. Remember, you must have 20 credits in English; 15 credits in social studies, (including U.S. History I); 15 credits in science (biology); 20 credits in mathematics; 10 credits in a sequence; 2.0 credits in Health Ed.; and a sufficient number of credits to meet your P.E. requirement to graduate. - 7.
+Have you met the PE requirement for graduation?
+Do you need to take a PE class during the school day or are you a member of an athletic team? - 8.
+Does your program meet Massachusetts Higher Education Admission Standards? - 9.
+Have you considered the World Language requirements of the post-secondary schools to which you plan to apply?